 Our mission at the Fargo Public Library is to provide effective and efficient library services to meet our Community’s personal, professional, and lifelong learning needs, and this includes supporting our nontraditional and homeschooling families in their work and play.
 We look forward to serving you through a wide variety of homeschooling resources available for both parents and children.

-HIstory Alive!
-Book Club - Main Library: Kids ages 8-13 are invited to experience history in an entertaining and thought-provoking way at the History Alive!
+History Alive!
+Book Club - Main Library: Kids ages 8 and older are invited to experience history in an entertaining and thought-provoking way at the History Alive!
 Book Club.
 Join us as we experience books and history through fun activities, lively discussion, snacks and more!
 Pick up your book and register at the Children's Desk in the Main Library.
 Registration opens, and books become available, one month in advance of the meeting.

 Meeting Rooms

-The Fargo Public Library has meeting rooms available for use by the general public at each of our three locations:
+The Fargo Public Library has meeting rooms available for use by the general public at each of our three locations.
+Technology fees, reservations, and guidelines for meeting rooms are covered by Fargo Public Library's Meeting Room Policy.

 Dr. James Carlson Library